keittlab/BioSense/README.md

+# Notice: This repo contains various scripts written by students working on the sensing project.
+It is not intended to be a finished product or a complete solution.
+The code has not been audited for security or otherwise peer reviewed.
+It is provided as-is and not endorsed by the Keitt Lab.
+We will release software packages supporting this project when they are fully documented and vetted.
+If you would like to read about the hardware platform, please visit https://doi.org/10.1016/j.ohx.2024.e00584

 # Biosense
 This is a template repository for the BioSense platform, which demonstrates simple recording schedules via Cronjobs of a BME 280 sensor, a USB microphone, and two soil moisture sensors.
 Recording schedules or different sets of attached sensors should be customized by editing the Cronjob and/or sensor_collect.py.